dxinteractive/dendriform/packages/dendriform/README.md

 ### Values

-Access your form's value using `.value`, or by using the `useValue()` hook if you're inside a React component's render method.
+Access your form's value using `.value`, or by using the `.useValue()` hook if you're inside a React component's render method.

 ```js
 const form = new Dendriform({name: 'Bill'});